Tuesday, 24 February 2026

 Conventions:

 Constitutional conventions form part of the Constitution.
-They include the existence of the office of the Prime Minister and the Cabinet, and the requirement that the Prime Minister either resign or request a dissolution and general election upon losing a vote of “confidence” in the House of Commons.
+They include the existence of the office of the Prime Minister and the Cabinet, and the requirement that the Prime Minister either resign or request a dissolution and a general election upon losing a vote of "confidence" in the House of Commons.
 The existence and power of political Parties in the House of Commons is mostly unwritten.

 Royal prerogative